NikosGkoutzas/CarClickerBot/README.md

 Automated Click Refresh: Targeted clicks on listings to boost visibility in user searches.
 Data Persistence: The data is securely stored in files to ensure recovery after unexpected shutdowns.

-This application provides a comprehensive solution for automated listing management on car.gr, offering flexible remote control, real-time monitoring, and secure data handling to ensure continuous operations and maximized listing visibility.
+This application provides a comprehensive solution for automated listing management on www.car.gr, offering flexible remote control, real-time monitoring, and secure data handling to ensure continuous operations and maximized listing visibility.